-In 2014 the company intends to proceed with implementation of the OPF compression project.
+In 2015 the company will proceed with implementation of the OPF compression project.

 This project covers construction of MP compressor at the area which is adjacent to OPF to maintain hydrocarbons production at current level.
 In accordance with the RF legislation, all required permits and approvals for this project and/or its components have been obtained prior to commencement of the works.